microsoft/Microsoft-365-Defender-Hunting-Queries/README.md

 ## How to contribute

-Everyone can freely add a file for a new query or improve on existing queries in the [queries folder](https://github.com/microsoft/MTP-AHQ/tree/master/queries).
+Everyone can freely add a file for a new query or improve on existing queries.
 To help other users locate new queries quickly, we suggest that you:

 - Create a new MarkDown file in the relevant folder according to the MITRE ATT&CK category with contents based on the [query submission template](https://github.com/microsoft/Microsoft-threat-protection-Hunting-Queries/blob/master/00-query-submission-template.md)
 - In the new file: